fuseio/fuse-network/nethermind/OE_Migration.md

 Once Nethermind is up and running, perform checks to ensure everything is working as expected.

 1. **Check the keystore folder**.
 The keystore structure differs between the OE client and the Nethermind client.
 The quickstart.sh script will handle the keystore migration from the old structure to the new one supported by Nethermind.

-   Use the `ls` command to view the folder structure:

    - nethermind/database
    - nethermind/logs
    - nethermind/config/keystore